FEEDING CANADA GEESE

 WHAT AND HOW SHOULD YOU FEED CANADA GEESE?

-Goose with angel wings
+A Goose with angel wing